|

 TO |

 (Optional).
-If TO bankname is indicated, Gekko will put the data into a seperate 'named' databank alongside the Work and Ref databanks.
-For instance, after read adambk TO a;, you may refer to the variables by means of colon, for instance prt a:var1;.
-If you use read adambk TO *;, the bankname will be the same as the file name.
-It should be noted that the databank will be read-only (protected) when opened like this (read ...
-TO ... is essentially the same as an OPEN statement) |
+If to bankname is indicated, Gekko will put the data into a seperate 'named' databank alongside the first-position and Ref databanks.
+For instance, after read bank1 to b;, you may refer to the variables by means of colon, for instance prt b:var1;.
+If you use read bank1 to *;, the bankname will be the same as the file name.
+It should be noted that the databank will be read-only (protected) when opened like this (read ... to ... is essentially the same as an OPEN statement) |

 TRACE= |

 (Optional).
 Default is yes.
-Set no to omit reading of data traces.
+Set no to omit reading of data-traces.
 The databank will load faster and use less RAM (if traces are present).
 Only relevant for Gekko databanks (.gbk files). |

-read adambk; |
+read data; |

 or by writing